There are reasons why a crown can become bad fitting and possibly cause a gum infection.

 Treatment

-If the infection occurs in the tooth under the crown, the dentist may be able to treat it by drilling a small hole in the crown and treating it through the hole.
+If an infection occurs in the tooth beneath a crown, the dentist may attempt to treat it by drilling a small hole in the crown to access and address the infection.

 When to See the Dentist